coreos/tectonic-installer/Documentation/install/azure/azure-terraform.md

 ### Etcd nodes

-* Discovery is currently not implemented so DO NOT scale the etcd cluster to more than 1 node, for now.
 * Etcd cluster nodes are managed by the terraform module `modules/azure/etcd`
-* Node VMs are created as stand-alone instances (as opposed to VM scale sets).
-This is mostly historical and could change.
+* Node VMs are created as an Availability Set (stand-alone instances, deployed across multiple fault domains)
 * A load-balancer fronts the etcd nodes to provide a simple discovery mechanism, via a VIP + DNS record.
 * Currently, the LB is configured with a public IP address.
-This is not optimal and it should be converted to an internal LB.
+Future work is planned to convert this to an internal LB.

 ### Master nodes

-* Master node VMs are managed by the templates in `modules/azure/master`
+* Master node VMs are managed by the templates in `modules/azure/master-as`
-* An Azure VM Scaling Set resource is used to spin-up multiple identical VM configured as master nodes.
-* Master VMs all share the same identical Ignition config
+* Node VMs are created as an Availability Set (stand-alone instances, deployed across multiple fault domains)
-* Master nodes are fronted by one load-balancer for the API one for the Ingress controller.
+* Master nodes are fronted by one load balancer for the API one for the Ingress controller.
 * The API LB is configured with SourceIP session stickiness, to ensure that TCP (including SSH) sessions from the same client land reliably on the same master node.
 This allows for provisioning the assets and starting bootkube reliably via SSH.
-* a `null_resource` terraform provisioner in the tectonic.tf top-level template will copy the assets and run bootkube automatically on one of the masters.
+* A `null_resource` terraform provisioner in the tectonic.tf top-level template will copy the assets and run bootkube automatically on one of the masters.
-* make sure the SSH key specified in the tfvars file is also added to the SSH agent on the machine running terraform.
-Without this, terraform is not able to SSH copy the assets and start bootkube.
-Also make sure that the SSH known_hosts file doesn't have old records of the API DNS name (fingerprints will not match).

 ### Worker nodes

-* Worker node VMs are managed by the templates in `modules/azure/worker`
+* Worker node VMs are managed by the templates in `modules/azure/worker-as`
-* An Azure VM Scaling Set resource is used to spin-up multiple identical VM configured as worker nodes.
-* Worker VMs all share the same identical Ignition config
+* Node VMs are created as and Availability Set (stand-alone instances, deployed across multiple fault domains)
-* Worker nodes are not fronted by any LB and don't have public IP addresses.
+* Worker nodes are not fronted by an LB and don't have public IP addresses.
 They can be accessed through SSH from any of the master nodes.

 ## Known issues and workarounds